The Simple Investor (and 5 big threats)

 Things they may later regret.

-Things I've also regretted doing.
+Things I've regretted doing.

-And sound really smart.
+And sound very smart.

 But the truth is..